Asmendeus/iMPSForClassicalModels.jl/README.md

 See [Tutorial.md](docs/Tutorial.md)

-## About `InfiniteMPS.jl`
+## About Development and Maintenance

-An iMPS package `InfiniteMPS.jl` for quantum systems is planned to be developed.
+An iMPS package for quantum systems is planned to be developed.

-A development plan is to incorporate the functionality implemented by `iMPSForClassicalModels.jl` into it, at which point maintenance of this library will cease.
+A development plan is to incorporate the functionality implemented by `iMPSForClassicalModels.jl` into it, at which point maintenance of this package will cease.